vanzasetia/personal-website/src/author.md

 I only follow Jesus Christ.
 I do not worship the pope.
 The pope is a human like me.
 The pope can not save himself from death like me.
 The pope is a sinner like me.
 I do not worship priests.
 I only worship God.

 ## Privacy supporter

-I do not have social media.
-In the past, I tried using many social media platforms.
-But none of them worked for me.
-Instead, they invaded my privacy.
-They could read all “private messages.”
-Those are not private messages when strangers can read those messages.

 I prefer to pay cash.
 I walk instead of using Uber-like applications.